jaeyk/covid19antiasian/README.md

 # Large-scale Twitter Analysis on COVID-19 and Anti-Asian Climate

-The preprint version of this project is available at https://osf.io/preprints/socarxiv/dvm7r/ (invited to revise and resubmit at *Perspectives on Politics*)
+The preprint version of this project is available at https://osf.io/preprints/socarxiv/dvm7r/ (invited to be revised and resubmitted at *Perspectives on Politics*)

 This analysis traces how COVID-19 has shaped an anti-Asian climate on Twitter, drawing on more than 1 million US-located tweets.
 The other part of the project is based on multi-racial survey data.
 This is a joint work with [Nathan Chan](https://scholar.google.com/citations?user=3NKNlWwAAAAJ&hl=en) (UCI) and [Vivien Leung](https://sites.google.com/view/vivienleung/home) (UCLA).
 The paper version will be presented at the 2020 American Political Science Association annual meeting.